Touch the Sun (TV series): Launch

 On Wednesday, 16 March 1988, the premiere screening of Top Enders was held at the Museum Theaterette in Darwin.
 The film was launched in association with The Hon.
 Don Dale, MLA, the Northern Territory Minister for Health and Community Services.
-Dr Patricia Edgar, Director of the Foundation and Ray Norman, the N.T. representative of the ACTF Board were present, along with Bennedine Woods, who played Alice in Top Enders, Madeleine Blackwell who played Alice’s mother Sue, other cast and crew members, educationalists and the media.
+Dr Patricia Edgar, Director of the Foundation and Ray Norman, the N.T. representative of the ACTF Board were present, along with Bennedine Woods, who played Alice, Madeleine Blackwell who played Alice's mother Sue, other cast and crew members, educationalists and the media.

 National Launch

 On Tuesday, 15 March 1988, the series Touch the Sun was officially launched by Hazel Hawke on a sunset cruise of Sydney Harbour.
 Also present on the cruise were: The Hon.
 Gary Punch, MP, Minister for Arts and Territories; David Hill, managing Director of the Australian Broadcasting Corporation; Geoffrey Daniels, Chief Executive of Revcom Television; Dr Patricia Edgar, Director of the Australian Children’s Television Foundation; Wendy McCarthy, General Manager – Communications, the Australian Bicentennial Authority; Touch the Sun cast and crew members; and members of the film and television industry and the media.